datacarpentry/r-socialsci/_episodes/04-Data visualisation with ggplot2.md

       geom_point(aes(x = A11_years_farm, y = B16_years_liv))
 ~~~

-Note: Typically, deciding whether to include mapping as a global setting or
+Note: Often, deciding whether to include mapping as a global setting or
-independently within geoms is a personal preference.
-However, if, for example,
+independently within geoms is a personal preference or habit.
+However, if, for
-you are adding several geom layers using the same mapping settings, including
+example, you are adding several geom layers using the same mapping settings,
-`aes` in the `ggplot` function will save you time and minimize the risk of typos.
+including `aes` in the `ggplot` function will save you time and minimize the risk
+of typos.

 ## Building Plots Iteratively

 Building plots with `ggplot2` is typically an iterative process.
 We start by
-defining the dataset we want to use, identify our mapping aesthetics, and
+defining the dataset we want to use, identifing our mapping aesthetics, and
-choose a geom.
+choosing a geom.

 ~~~
 ggplot(data = SAFI_results, aes(x = A11_years_farm, y = B16_years_liv)) +
   geom_point()
 ~~~

-Then, we may want to start modifying this plot to better visualize more
+Next, we may want to start modifying this plot to make it more visualy appealing
-information.
-For instance, we can define the transparency of our points using
+or include more information.
+For instance, we can define the transparency of our
-`alpha` to avoid overplotting.
+points using `alpha` to avoid overplotting.

 ~~~
 ggplot(data = SAFI_results, aes(x = A11_years_farm, y = B16_years_liv)) +